Topic: Events don't fire on datepicker control

 As you can see, there are 2 datepicker controls on the page for the user to select the starting and ending dates.
 I am testing the close event on the first control, dtStartDate, but when I open the datepicker, pick a date and then close it, nothing happens.
 There are no error messages in the console, but it also doesn't fire the close event code.
 What did I miss?

-Grzegorz Bujański staff answered 1 month ago
+Grzegorz Bujański free answered 11 months ago

 The event does not fire because you attach the event to the wrong element.
 Attach the event to an element with the .datepicker class